Dog behaviour expert on BBC radio Solent

 5 years ago, my partner and I decided we were able to provide a forever home to a rescue dog.
 We were looking for many months to find the right one to join our family and then Cleo arrived here from Greece where she lived on the streets of Preveza.
 She has been my sunshine ever since, despite her obsessive desire to hunt down every fluffy little animal.

 I met Denise in one of her evening talks about dog behaviour in March 2019.
 She’s very knowledgeable and easily approachable and I felt she’s a person I could learn from.
 So I picked up my courage and went to talk her.
 She very kindly allowed me to sit in and watch her and Jo’s Saturday classes.
-Soon after, Denise offered me a position to assist Penny on Thursday evenings in the St. Ives venue which I have been helping out at ever since.
+Soon after, Denise offered me a position on Saturdays the St. Ives venue.
+I am now a full member of the IMDT (Institute of Modern Dog Trainers).
 I thank Paws in hand for this opportunity to better myself and to help fellow dog owners with training their pups.

 I dream that everyone and every dog should deserve to be understood and have a loving, mutually beneficial relationship with each other.
 My aim in life is to help people improve their communication and to achieve harmony and happiness with their dogs.